-Admission authorities (the local authority or the school depending on the type of school) must not give priority to 'first preference first', meaning they can not only consider those that have placed the school as a first preference.
+Admission authorities (us or the school depending on the type of school) must not give priority to 'first preference first'.
+This means we or the school can not only consider those that have placed the school as a first preference.
 School places must be allocated using a fair system called 'equal preferencing'.

 Your child will be ranked according to the oversubscription criteria for all three school preferences.
 Where they are in the ranked list will depend on where they fall in the priority groups within the oversubscription.

-The local authority must allocate a place at the highest preference that the child qualifies for ie is ranked high enough to be offered a place before the school reaches it's published admission number (PAN).
+We must allocate a place at the highest preference that the child qualifies for.
+This means they are ranked high enough to be offered a place before the school reaches its published admission number (PAN).

-- If a child can be offered a place at only one of their preference schools, they will be offed a place at that school regardless of the preference order on the common application form
+- they will be offered a place at that school regardless of the preference order on the common application form

-If a child is offered a place at a school which wasn’t their first preference, they can go on to the waiting list of any of the schools which were a higher preference than the school offered.
-There is a right of appeal against the decision not to offer your child a place at the schools stated on your application, unless you have been allocated a higher preference.
+There is a right of appeal against the decision not to offer your child a place at the schools stated on your application.
+This is unless you have been allocated a higher preference.

 Why it is important to state more than one preference

 By stating only one preference, it does not give your child any extra priority or guarantee that a place will be allocated at that school.
 Your child would still be ranked according to where they fell in the oversubscription criteria for that school.

 If it is not possible to offer a place at that school, your child will be allocated a place at the end of the process.
 The place will be at the nearest school to your home address with places remaining.